frederic-perez/AmE-dictionary/data/idioms.md

 __be (one’s) last resort__ To be the only remaining thing or person that may help one or be of any use after all other options have been exhausted.
 __be (someone’s) call__ :dart: To be ultimately left up to someone to decide.
 __be (someone’s) huckleberry__ (dated) To be well or perfectly suited to someone’s job, need, or purpose.
+__be (stuck) in a rut__ To become seemingly trapped or stuck in a mundane, non-changing pattern of life, work, and/or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
 __be (the) bomb__ To be excellent, extremely entertaining, or of very high quality.
 __be a different kettle of fish__ To be entirely different in scope or description from someone or something that was just being discussed.
 __be a long shot__ To be very risky, uncertain, or unlikely to succeed.
 (Of an attempt, proposition, or guess.) _I know this is a long shot, but would you like to go out on a date with me sometime?_